Pen on paper document, dark background.

 How long does it take to get an apostille?

-In person at the Sacramento or Los Angeles SOS office, same-day service is often available.
+In person at the Sacramento or Los Angeles SOS office, same-day service is available.
 By mail, expect 2 to 3 weeks.
 Some third-party services offer expedited processing for an additional fee.

 Do I need to notarize a document before getting an apostille?